davidycliao/DMASS/README.md

 - Tidyverse & Functional Programming
 - Pipe, Functions, Iteration and Beyond!
+- Functional Programming Tools
+- Additional: from `purrr` to `furrr` in parallel

 **Reading**: [6  of Lander 2017](https://adv-r.hadley.nz/control-flow.html) | [14-17 of Wickham and Grolemund 2016](https://socviz.co/)